1. Friends (NBC, Jan. 28, 1996)

 (New York Giants beat New England, 111.3 million viewers)

-This one was just last year, and what an incredible game it was (for Giants fans).
-Madonna fans had a good time, too.
+This one was just two years ago and what an incredible game it was (for Giants fans).
+Madonna fans had a good time too.
 And then Season 2 of The Voice premiered, and it did very well.
-Oh, and this Super Bowl was the most-watched television program of all-time.
+Oh, and this Super Bowl was the most-watched television program of all time.

 33.7 million viewers